Followers

 RESOLVED, That this Congress will make provision to defray all such expenses as they may arise by carrying on such correspondence, and for the payment of such agents as the said Committee may send on this service.

-Due to the secret nature of the work involved, the members soon added the word “Secret” to its name.
-The committee received considerable authority from Congress to perform multiple functions: public and secret diplomacy, intelligence gathering, and public relations/influencing opinion.
-In many ways, it operated as a State Department and CIA.
-It was the Continental Congress’s eyes and ears in Europe and would soon become its arm in Europe.
+Because of the secret nature of the work involved, the members soon added the word “Secret” to its name.
+The committee received significant authority from Congress to carry out multiple functions: public and secret diplomacy, intelligence gathering, and public relations/influencing opinion.
+In many ways, it functioned as both the State Department and the CIA.
+It served as the Continental Congress’s eyes and ears in Europe and would soon become its arm in that region.

 Extract of Committee's Secret Instructions